7.7 C

 • The Royal Palace (Kungliga slottet)—One of the larger palaces in Europe, the Royal Palace is the official residence of the Swedish monarch.
 Visitors can tour several of its opulent rooms, the Royal Armoury, and even witness the Changing of the Guard ceremony.

 • Gustav Adolfs Torg—A historic public square surrounded by several significant buildings, including the Royal Swedish Opera and the Ministry for Foreign Affairs.
-It’s a great spot to soak in Stockholm’s historic atmosphere.
+It’s a wonderful spot to soak in Stockholm’s historic atmosphere.

 • The Nobel Prize Museum Located in the beautiful Gamla Stan (Old Town), this museum tells the story of the Nobel Prize.
 Moreover, it also highlights its founder, Alfred Nobel, and the laureates honoured with this prestigious award.